360.859.9090 | 503.405.4300

 We do not recommend DIY bee treatment.

-Treating your home and property for stinging insects requires the right experience and equipment to ensure that the job can be done safely and effectively.
+Treating your home and property for stinging insects requires the right experience and equipment to ensure the job can be done safely and effectively.

 At Aspen Pest Control, we believe it’s our responsibility to be good stewards of the environment, and given the crucial roles of bees, that philosophy extends to the bee populations in our area.
-That said, if you or a loved one is allergic, or if bees have occupied your home, we will help you find an appropriate solution to your problem.
+That said, if you or a loved one is allergic or bees have occupied your home, we will help you find an appropriate solution to your problem.

 Bee pest control with guaranteed results